FCLM/Implants/README.md

 # Implants
 _Implant crafter and 5 Pack buyer for Planetside 2_

+**NOTE : This set of scripts was for the original implant system (using Implant Energy.)
+This feature has since been changed, and as such this script is not needed **

 **How to :**

 Download from the repo as a zip